As an Amazon Associate I earn from qualifying purchases.

-This is a slow and low recipe, hopefully with lots of smoke involved, but you can make BBQ trout in less than an hour, where proper smoked trout takes several hours.
+Barbecuing a trout necessarily is slow and low, hopefully with lots of smoke involved.
+That said, it still shouldn’t take you more than 2 hours to make BBQ trout, where proper smoked trout takes several hours more.
 You can find my smoked trout recipe here.

-You will want a decent sized trout here, at least 12 inches long, and ideally about 18 inches long.
-And while you can certainly barbecue trout whole, or just headless, and in the case of very large trout fillets, I really like to butterfly my trout first.
+Regardless, you will want a fish at least 12 inches long, and ideally about 18 inches long.
+And while you can certainly make BBQ trout whole, or just headless, and in the case of very large trout fillets, I really like to butterfly my trout first.
 (Here are my instructions on how to butterfly a fish.)

 After that, flavors are up to you.
 You will want to salt or brine your fish first, then apply whatever flavoring you like.
 A simple brine would be 1/4 cup kosher salt and 1 quart of water, for maybe 2 to 4 hours.
 You can then do a spice rub, or a barbecue sauce when the trout is cooking.

-I decided to take this in a Japanese direction.
+I decided to take my BBQ trout in a Japanese direction.
 I soaked the trout in soy sauce, patted the fish dry, then slicked it up with some sesame oil, then sprinkled the Japanese spice mix togarashi all over it.
 I can tell you it is out of this world good, either by itself or flaked over simple steamed rice.